Shell Nigeria: Corruption allegations

 Shell and Italy's Eni will stand trial in Italy over allegations of corruption in the 2011 purchase of a big offshore oil field in Nigeria known as OPL 245.
 Shell and Eni reportedly paid $1.3 billion in bribes.
 According to Barnaby Pace of campaign group Global Witness, "This trial should be a wake-up call to the oil industry.
 Some of the most senior executives at two of the biggest companies in the world could face prison sentences for a deal that was struck under their watch."

-In March 2018, Shell has filed a criminal complaint against Peter Robinson, a former vice president for sub-Saharan Africa.
+In March 2018, Shell filed a criminal complaint against Peter Robinson, a former vice president for sub-Saharan Africa.
 Shell said the two cases were unrelated.
+In 2022, both Eni and Shell were acquitted.

 Nigeria environmental impact

 In 2009, Shell was the subject of an Amnesty International report into the deterioration of human rights as a consequence of Shell's activities in the Niger Delta.
 In particular, Amnesty criticised the continuation of gas flaring and Shell's slow response to oil spills.
-In 1998, on its first public report on community and environmental issues in Nigeria, Shell promised "to end the practice of gas flaring in ten years, while pledging to establish a youth training scheme in Ogoniland".
+In 1998, in its first public report on community and environmental issues in Nigeria, Shell promised "to end the practice of gas flaring in ten years, while pledging to establish a youth training scheme in Ogoniland".

 Shell Oil has maintained that the issues of pollution of the Niger Delta is brought about by illegal refining of crude oil, sabotage and theft of oil field infrastructure.
 Research by Amnesty International, CEHRD and Friends of the Earth provide examples of cases where Shell claimed the cause of a spill was sabotage, but this claim was subsequently called into question by other investigations or the courts.
 This evidence, which includes video footage of an oil spill investigation where the cause of the spill was changed, by Shell, from "equipment failure" to "sabotage, following the field investigation, has been shared with Shell.

 Under Nigerian law the operating company is responsible for cleaning up oil spills from its facilities, even if the spill is the result of third-party action.
 Therefore, the human and environmental impact of Shell's failure to properly clean up pollution cannot be defended by reference to illegal activity that, allegedly, caused the oil spills.